TeV neutrinos and hard X-rays from relativistic reconnection in the corona of NGC 1068: Acknowledgements

 \section{Acknowledgements}

 This work was supported by a grant from the Simons Foundation (00001470, to L.S.).
+We are grateful to Paolo Padovani for useful comments on the draft.
 L.S. acknowledges support from DoE Early Career Award DE-SC0023015.
 This research was facilitated by the Multimessenger Plasma Physics Center (MPPC), NSF grant PHY-2206609 to L.S.
 M.P. acknowledges support from the MERAC Fondation through the project THRILL and from the Hellenic Foundation for Research and Innovation (H.F.R.I.) under the ``2nd call for H.F.R.I.
 Research Projects to support Faculty members and Researchers'' through the project UNTRAPHOB.
 DFGF is supported by the Villum Fonden under Project No.\ 29388 and the European Union's Horizon 2020 Research and Innovation Program under the Marie Sk{\l}odowska-Curie Grant Agreement No.\ 847523 ``INTERACTIONS.''
 L.C acknowledges support from the NSF grant PHY-2308944 and the NASA ATP grant 80NSSC22K0667.
 EP acknowledges support from the Villum Fonden (No.~18994) and from the European Union’s Horizon 2020 research and innovation program under the Marie Sklodowska-Curie grant agreement No. 847523 ‘INTERACTIONS’.
 EP was also supported by Agence Nationale de la Recherche (grant ANR-21-CE31-0028).